-There is one category of exception, and those are companies that specifically offer remote CCTV or security feed monitoring.
+Companies that specifically offer remote CCTV or security feed monitoring are also able to view your cameras.
 When you pay for one of these services, it’s like having a remote security center manned by people who can see your live video feeds on a screen.
-This service is not part of ordinary home security monitoring, and separate companies who offer this service for residential properties do put privacy safeguards in place.
+This service is not part of ordinary home security monitoring, and separate companies who offer it for residential properties do put privacy safeguards in place.

-As John MacMahon of the UK-based video monitoring service Re:sure explains, “Our technicians and control rooms won’t be watching your home 24/7.
+As John MacMahon of the U.K.-based video monitoring service Re:sure explains, “Our technicians and control rooms won’t be watching your home 24/7.
 We use smart cameras and motion detection to ensure your privacy is protected.
 Once these motion detectors have identified a potential threat, one of our control centres will be notified and we’ll take action.”

 As mentioned earlier, some home security companies have their own dedicated monitoring centers while others hire a third-party monitoring center to take care of it for them.
 One is not inherently better than the other.
 On one hand, in-house alarm monitoring centers can give a security company better control over aspects of employee training and system optimization.
 On the other hand, outsourcing this service may help a home security provider offer more effective monitoring plans at the most competitive rates.

 Essentially, how well it runs.
 Size, communication infrastructure, employee training and performance, awards and longevity can all indicate a center’s quality of service.